PropsAI/agentserve/README.md

 - [ ] Add support for streaming responses
 - [ ] Add easy instructions for more hosting options (GCP, Azure, AWS, etc.)
+- [ ] Add support for external storage for task results
 - [ ] Add support for multi model agents
 - [ ] Add support for more agent frameworks